schoeberl/chisel-book/slides/course_www.md

 ### Week 4 Components, Small Sequential Circuits

-**Topics:** Composing circuits out of components, sequential building blocks
+**Topics:** Composing circuits out of components, sequential building blocks, using CLI

-**Reading:** Dally: 16.1 and 16.2 Chisel: 4 and 6
+**Reading:** Dally: 16.1 and 16.2 Chisel: 3.1, 3.2, 4 and 6

 **Lab:** Sequential circuits and components, maybe blinking LED or PWM with counters

 ### Week 5 Testing and Verification

-**Topics:** Testing and verification in Chisel, using CLI, unit tests, waveform viewing
+**Topics:** Testing and verification in Chisel, unit tests, waveform viewing

 **Reading:** Dally: 2.1.4 and 20, Chisel: 3, maybe some text on test driven development

-**Lab:** Hexadecimal to 7 segment decoder, Chisel unit testers and debugging with gtkwave, (tester for 7 segment decoder)
+**Lab:** Hexadecimal to 7-segment decoder, Chisel unit testers and debugging with gtkwave, (tester for 7 segment decoder)

 ### Week 6 State Machines